agentm/project-m36/docs/isomorphic_schemas.markdown

 Project:M36 implements a unique feature called "isomorphic schemas" which allow database users to create any number of additional schemas which are completely isomorphic to the original schema.

-Two schemas which are isomorphic have different structure, such as different relation variables, but actually represent identical information.
+Two schemas which are isomorphic can have different structure, such as different relation variables, but actually represent identical information.
 This means that both schemas contain the same data, but the database structures such as relations are defined distinctly and in such a way as to make the schemas serve potentially different purposes.
+Tautologically, two schemas which are identical are isomorphic to each other.

 ## Towards Solving Action-at-a-Distance